- About DCC

-In those instances where a department head can determine that a student is proficient in a course without the results of a proficiency test, the department head may initiate the Certification of Credit by Proficiency Form as soon as the student presents evidence of paying the required $45 fee.
+In those instances where a department chair can determine that a student is proficient in a course without the results of a proficiency test, the department chair may initiate the Certification of Credit by Proficiency Form as soon as the student presents evidence of paying the required $45 fee.

 Educational Opportunity Program

 The Educational Opportunity Program (EOP) was established in 1968 by New York state to assist students who show promise of academic success at the college level but may have encountered both academic and financial disadvantages.
 EOP is designed to provide eligible students with the academic and financial means necessary to ensure success at the college level.
 To aid its students EOP provides tutoring, academic advisement, career planning, personal counseling, seminars and workshops throughout the year and financial support.
 Interested and eligible students should inquire as early as possible; program enrollment is limited.
 For more information contact the Educational Opportunity Program Office at (845) 431-8037.

 TRIO Student Support Services (SSS) is a federally funded Student Support Services program, that is sponsored by the U.S Department of Education.
 TRIO provides comprehensive academic and personal guidance to program students.
 TRIO staff works with students to assist them with overcoming obstacles in higher education, such as: limited income, first generation college status, academic need, and or learning differences.
 TRIO SSS provides a support network , leadership and mentoring opportunities, career exploration and transfer options.
 The TRIO staff encourages students to pursue their education regardless of socioeconomic, cultural, or ethnic backgrounds.
 The office number is 845-431-8509.